ABOUT STIs

 Testing for gonorrhoea is done by taking a urine sample and swabs from the throat, genitals and anus (arse).

-You can get tested for gonorrhoea (and other STIs) 7 days a week with our sexual health services at Birmingham LGBT.
+You can get tested for gonorrhoea (and other STIs) 6 days a week as part of an STI screening test at Birmingham LGBT.

 How is it treated?

-Gonorrhoea is treated with antibiotics – this could be a combination of an injection and some tablets.
+Gonorrhoea is treated with antibiotics – this could be a combination of an injection and tablets.

 We are here to support you, not to judge you.